 The right Internet connection will allow you to see the facial expressions and hand signals of the person you are connected with clearly.

-We recommend a minimum of 1.3 Megabits per second (Mbps) bandwidth for both upload and download speeds to your device.
+We recommend a download speed of 5 Megabits per second (Mbps) and an upload speed of 3Mbps on your device.
 Test your bandwidth speed with a speed test service such as speedtest.net.
 To ensure an accurate result, make sure that no one else is using the Internet in your house when you run your test.